Consensys/doc.goquorum/docs/tutorials/private-network/create-a-raft-network.md

 ### 9. Add more nodes

-The process is exactly the same as above, except:
+The process to add more nodes to a Raft network is exactly the same as the previous steps, except:

 * Specify different ports for DevP2P, RPC, and Raft.
 * Specify the Raft ID using the `--raftjoinexisting` option.